PariveshNegi/CPU-Scheduler/README.md

 ## Acknowledgments

 This project was developed by **Parivesh Singh Negi (vishu)** as an educational tool for understanding CPU scheduling in Operating Systems.
-It's a part of the **PCS-693 Web Technology Lab** course (B.Tech CSE).